Why Vibe Coding Won't

 Securing Vibe Coding Tools: Scaling Productivity Without Scaling Risk

 Georgia Tech's Vibe Security Radar project has been tracking CVEs directly caused by AI-generated code since May 2025.
-Their findings: 74 confirmed CVEs attributed to AI coding tools, with the count accelerating: 6 in January 2026, 15 in February, 35 in March.
+As of March 20, 2026, they have tracked 74 AI-linked CVEs, with the count accelerating: 6 in January, 15 in February, 35 in March (partial).
 The trend line is going in the wrong direction.

 The productivity paradox